|Procedures Details||<Prev Next>|

 |#''||Eigenvalue number for lower state.
 This indicates the rank of the lower energy level in the list levels of the same J and symmetry for the lower manifold (numbered staring from 1).
 0 in this field indicates the number should be worked out from the text field at the end of the line.|

-the intensity.
-The units are taken as set by PlotUnits of the Mixture, unless the units directive is used.
+fits) the intensity.
+The units are taken as set by PlotUnits of the Mixture, unless

-derive the weight of the observation in the least squares fit.
-Only the
+the weight of the observation in the least squares fit, in

-relative values are important, and typically 1 will be used for the
+relative values are important, and for simple use it is

-most accurate values, with larger values (perhaps 3 or 10) for blended
+measurements, and use larger values (perhaps 3 or 10) for

 |(rest of line)